 Latest Professional Exhibit

-Students set to complete their studies from the College's varied Visual Arts programs were the focus of the Fall '22 B.A., B.S, B.F.A.
+Students set to complete their studies from the University's varied Visual Arts programs were the focus of the Fall '22 B.A., B.S, B.F.A.
 Exhibition

 About Amelie A. Wallace Gallery